-In this section, we evaluate existing imbalance methods with different subsets, where the baseline is a vanilla late-fusion method.
-Concretely, we first evaluate the performance on the complete testing set, then compare the results on modality preferred subsets referring to the split strategy.
+In this section, we conduct a comprehensive evaluation of existing imbalance methods using different subsets, with a vanilla late-fusion method as the baseline.
+Specifically, we first evaluate the performance on the overall testing set, then compare the results on modality preferred subsets referring to the split strategy.

-As shown in Table~\ref{tab:av_other} and Table~\ref{tab:rgb_of_other}, we find some results consistent with the recent works\cite{peng2022balanced,wu2022characterizing}: the multimodal models all perform better than the unimodal model on the complete set, which proves the effectiveness of multimodal learning.
-Besides, compared with the baseline, all imbalance methods gain significant improvement across different datasets, not only on the complete set but also on both modality preferred subsets.
-Such results indicate that existing methods alleviate the modality imbalance problem to some extent.
-Furthermore, there exists no method that performs best across all datasets, which indicates that different methods have different appropriate scenarios.
+As presented in Table~\ref{tab:av_other}, we find some results consistent with the recent works~\cite{peng2022balanced}: all imbalance methods perform better than the unimodal model on the overall set, which proves the effectiveness of multimodal learning.
+Besides, compared with the baseline, all imbalance methods gain significant improvement across different datasets, which indicates that existing methods alleviate the modality imbalance problem to some extent.

-Although the imbalance methods achieve great performance on the complete set, when compared with the unimodal model on the modality preferred subset, an interesting phenomenon occurs: \textit{existing methods consistently perform worse than the unimodal model in the weak-modality preferred subset}.
-Concretely, considering the VGG-Sound\cite{chen2020vggsound} dataset is a curated sound-oriented dataset, visual is a weak modality compared with the audio one, and visual unimodal performance is worse than existing imbalance methods on the complete set.
-However, according to the evaluation result of visual preferred subset shown in Table~\ref{tab:av_other}, the visual unimodal model exceeds other multimodal models with a large margin on the visual preferred subset, which hints that existing imbalance methods fail to fully utilize the weak modality.
+Although the imbalance methods achieve great performance on the overall subset, we observe that existing methods consistently perform worse than the unimodal model in the weak-modality preferred subset.
+Concretely, considering the VGG-Sound~\cite{chen2020vggsound} dataset is a curated sound-oriented dataset, where the audio-preferred subset contains a significantly larger number of samples than the visual-preferred subset.
+The visual modality is weaker in comparison to the audio modality.
+However, Table~\ref{tab:av_other} shows that although the visual unimodal performance is worse than existing imbalance methods on the overall set, the visual unimodal model exceeds other multimodal models with a large margin on the visual-preferred subset, which hints that existing imbalance methods still fail to fully utilize the weak modality.

-Such phenomenon is consistent across different datasets and imbalance methods, which motivates us to wonder \textit{do the existing imbalance methods seriously suffer from the modality bias?} However, the existing datasets cannot support further analysis on such problem due to the severe modality bias.
+However, considering the greedy nature of deep learning~\cite{wu2022characterizing}, the multimodal models would inevitably learn the modality biases inherent in these biased audiovisual datasets, which would potentially impact the evaluation of these imbalance methods.

-\section{The balanced audiovisual dataset}
+\section{The Balanced Audiovisual Dataset}